-Figure 84: Muon DIR from the Frèjus experiments.
+Figure 88: $\mu$ DIR from Frèjus.

 2.7 Muons underwater and underice

 Some problems of the underground muon experiments can be overcome by measurements underwater (and "underice") owing to unlimited (in principle) detection volume, uniformity and well known composition of the matter overburden.
 The list of the current and future underwater detectors is given in Table 14.